igorline/slither_wiki/Detector-Documentation.md

         require(tx.origin == owner);
     }
 ```
 Bob is the owner of `TxOrigin`.
 Bob calls Eve's contract.
-Eve's contact calls `TxOrigin` and bypass the `tx.origin` protection.
+Eve's contract calls `TxOrigin` and bypasses the `tx.origin` protection.

 ### Recommendation
-Do not use `tx.origin` for authentification.
+Do not use `tx.origin` for authorization.

 ## Uninitialized local variables
 ### Configuration